Pakistan warns India against ‘false flag’ attacks in Kashmir

 ISLAMABAD (AP) — Pakistan’s military was on high alert in Kashmir on Monday as its prime minister warned India against carrying out any “false flag” operations in the disputed region after a U.N. vehicle in the Pakistan-held part came under attack.

 Pakistan blamed Friday’s attack on India, implying it was aimed at embarrassing Islamabad and harming relations with the international community.
+India has denied the allegations.
 The two U.N. observers in the vehicle escaped unharmed.

 “I am making absolutely clear to the (international) community that if India was to be reckless enough to conduct a false flag operation against Pakistan, it would confront a strong national Pakistani resolve & be given a befitting response at all levels of the threat.
 Make no mistake,” Prime Minister Imran Khan tweeted Sunday.